Part 1

 A TPA targets exposure to fundamental risks, but how does one measure exposure to these risks?
 More importantly, how does one determine which fundamental risks to consider in the first place?

-Exhibit 2: The Two Sigma Factor Lens
+Exhibit 2: Venn's Factor Lens

 Source: Venn by Two Sigma.
 For illustration purposes only.